nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Whether you are new to our application or a seasoned user, you can always find something useful in this guide.

-* For **first-time users**, please go to the [Quick start](#quick-start) section to start an end-to-end tutorial that gets you onboard.
+* For **first-time users**, please go to the [Quick Start](#quick-start) section to start an end-to-end tutorial that gets you onboard.
 Should you encounter any difficulty understanding the terminology, don't forget to refer to the [Glossary](#glossary)!

 * For **experienced users** who have used _BandConnect++_ before, if you need help in remembering a particular command, please see [Command Summary](#command-summary).
 You can also refer to the [Features](#features) section for a more detailed explanation of each command.

-If you encounter any problems along your journey, please take a look at the [troubleshooting](#troubleshooting) section and also refer to our [FAQ](#frequently-asked-questions) for more information.
+If you encounter any problems along your journey, please take a look at the [Troubleshooting](#troubleshooting) section and also refer to our [FAQ](#frequently-asked-questions) for more information.

 --------------------------------------------------------------------------------------------------------------------